Born Park

 Born Park (German: Bornpark) is public park in Osdorf, Hamburg, Germany.
 Located around Lake Helmuth Schack and the streams of Düpenau and Luruper Moorgraben, it is used as a recreational area mainly by the inhabitants of Osdorf, Osdorfer Born and nearby Schenefeld in Schleswig-Holstein.
 The park extends to an area of 13.4 ha.

 History

 In the area of Lake Helmuth Schack, parts of the moor area of Deesmoor, a glacial moor valley, was located until the 1960s.
 After a weir was constructed, the area filled with water and served as a retention bassin.
 A community of anglers cared for it.
 A public park was then developed around the lake.
 The first section of Born Park was opened on 9 October 1982, the final opening was on 20 June 1986.

 Facilities

 Within the park, a playground, a zone for dogs, a toboggan, a BMX track and the sports field "Kroonhorst" are located.
 At Lake Helmuth Schack, children and teenagers can borrow canoes and learn to paddle.
-An public outdoor pool is located in the Osdorfer Feldmark (Osdorf fields) south of the Bornpark.
+A public outdoor pool is located in the Osdorfer Feldmark (Osdorf fields) south of the Bornpark.
 Before the construction of the outdoor pool, a bathing pond, the so-called "Born", was located there.